Board of Directors

 Co-founder / Chair

-Amanda’s journey as a rare disease advocate began with her son’s diagnosis of CUL3-related neurodevelopmental disorder in 2022—a moment that brought both clarity and uncertainty after a long, challenging search for answers.
-Like many families affected by rare genetic conditions, she found herself navigating a maze of unanswered questions and limited information.
+Amanda’s journey as a rare disease advocate began with her son’s diagnosis of CUL3-related neurodevelopmental disorder in 2022.
+Like many families affected by rare genetic conditions, she now found herself navigating a maze of unanswered questions and limited information.
 Confronting the reality of an under-researched disorder, she was driven to create a supportive and informed community for others on a similar path.

-Her passion and commitment to securing a brighter future for her son—one with greater understanding, support, and opportunities—led her to establish CUL3 Support & Awareness.
-With degrees in experimental psychology and over 15 years working as a public servant, Amanda brings a strong scientific background and a critical, analytical approach to her work.
+Her passion and commitment to securing a brighter future for her son - one with greater understanding, support, and opportunities - led her to establish CUL3 Support & Awareness.
+With degrees in experimental psychology and over 15 years working as a public servant, Amanda brings an empathic and analytical approach to her work.

 Michael